15 Creative Optometry Website Design Ideas

 1. Design an Interactive Website

 Did you know 75% of website credibility comes from design?
 You don’t want to misrepresent your practice and lose potential patients to a bland site, so make sure your optometry website is informative, engaging, user-friendly, and easy to navigate.
-You want users to quickly access information about your practice.
+You want users to access information about your practice quickly.
 Here are some ideas to help you create an interactive optometry website:

 • Install a live chat feature so users can communicate with your office online.
 This will also help streamline your practice.

-• Add a contact us page with your email address, phone number, and the address t to your practice
+• Add a Contact Us page with your email address, phone number, and the address of your practice.

 Vision Care Illustration & Infographic